hanslhansl/cpptkinter/README.md

 The terminology applies to this file, the documentation and source code annotations.

 It does **not** apply to the naming of code entities.
 E.g. `tkinter.Tk` and `cpptkinter::Tk` are classes that represent a root window in _python_ and _c++_ respectively.
 They don't refer to the gui toolkit _tk_ itself.
-## philosophy
-The goal is to provide a library which mirrors _tkinter's_ api as closely as possible.
-This requires a plethora of meta programming and other shenanigans which makes this project a rather academic approach to gui programming.

-Nevertheless, it is definitely usable in real life code.
-See [simple example](#simple-example) and [more elaborate examples](examples).
 ## design decisions
 _Python_ provides syntax and language features which can't easily be translated to _c++_.
 This section explains how _cpptkinter_ tries to implement them.
 ### keyword arguments